atiumcache/PF_forecast/README.md

 # Particle Filter --- Forecasting and Automation
-The goal of this project is to predict new flu cases using particle filtering and trend forecasting.
+The goal of this project is to predict new flu cases using a particle filter and trend forecasting.

 We will set up an automated pipeline to:
 - Collect new hospitalization data.